GiX007/auto-suggest-offline/README.md

   - `main.py` - Main driver script for the first recommendation task implementation (single-operator prediction).
 Provides functions for training, evaluating, and predicting each operator, along with command-line support and overall workflow orchestration.
   - `auto_suggest.py` - Runs everything

-- `models/` – Contains the trained ML-based models for join, groupby, and next-operator prediction, including both traditional and deep learning approaches.
-This also includes sequence models (RNN and N-gram) for next-operator prediction and affinity regression models for pivot/unpivot tasks.

-- `results/` - Training configurations, evaluation outputs and visualizations
-   - `metrics/` – Training configurations, evaluation results and comparison with heuristic methods CSVs
-   - `figures/` - Visualizations from training process for ML-based predictors
-   - `logs/` - Terminal output logs (.txt files) for training, evaluation and recommendation for both recommendation tasks

 ## Getting Started